vruusmann/blog/_posts/2018-06-15-troubleshooting_pmml.md

 </DataField>
 ```

 Every PMML engine is free to decide if, when and in what way to fail when asked to use the above field definition.
 A naive PMML engine might not see any problem(s) with it, and never fail.
-A more more sophisticated but forgiving PMML engine might successfully score `x1 = 0` and `x1 = 1` data records, and only fail with `x1 = 0.5` data records.
-However, a strict PMML engine might blacklist this field declaration already when loading the PMML document, and not permit the scoring of any data records.
+A more more sophisticated but forgiving PMML engine might successfully evaluate `x1 = 0` and `x1 = 1` data records, and only fail with `x1 = 0.5` data records.
+However, a strict PMML engine might blacklist this field declaration already when loading the PMML document, and not permit the evaluation of any data records.

 Field scoping and referencing violations can be fully found via static PMML code analysis.
 The JPMML-Model library provides a number of Visitor API implementation classes that can traverse the PMML class model object and perform relevant checks.